 - Systems Requirements Review (SRR) Exit Criteria Questions

-Minimum accomplishments required to be completed by each program prior to entry into the next acquisition phase or effort.
-Entrance criteria are documented in the Acquisition Decision Memorandum (ADM) and are normally set by the Milestone Decision Authority (MDA).
+Entrance criteria are the minimum accomplishments required to be completed by each program prior to entry into the next acquisition phase or effort.
+They are documented in the Acquisition Decision Memorandum (ADM) and are normally set by the Milestone Decision Authority (MDA).

 AcqLinks and References: